 What kind of student would this course suit?

 Few subjects are as directly engaged with the big issues as politics and international relations.
 Politics will suit those who are interested in the distribution of power and its effects, who exercises it and for whom.
 The study of politics and international relations will help you keep up-to-date with current affairs and help you to evaluate them critically.

 Our politics students come from a variety of backgrounds but many will be engaged with extracurricular activities that demonstrate their broader interest in the world around them.
 They tend to be independently minded and able to present their own opinions persuasively.

 How is this course taught and assessed?

 The majority of units are taught through lectures and small-group seminars.
-In order for you to engage actively in units, we prioritise small-group work, with preparatory reading for each seminar, though there is greater use of lectures in the first year to ensure adequate grounding in the discipline.
+In order for you to engage actively in units, we prioritise small-group work, with preparatory reading for each seminar.
+There is greater use of lectures in the first year to ensure adequate grounding in the discipline.

 Each unit on the course has three timetabled hours and lecturers hold two open office hours for further discussion.
 Teaching methods include lectures, seminars, workshops and role play.

 Units are assessed in a range of different forms, including seen and unseen exams, essays, case studies, presentations and reports.